mumayank/AirPdf/README.md

 }
 ```

-You can use the `bitmapFilename` to show `Bitmap` in `ImageView` using image loading libs like [Glide](https://bumptech.github.io/glide/)
+You can use the `bitmapFilenames` to show `Bitmap`s in `ImageView`s using any image-loading lib like [Glide](https://bumptech.github.io/glide/)
 ```kotlin
 Glide.with(context)
     .load(File(dir, bitmapFilename))
     .into(imageView)
 ```

-To manually delete `Bitmap`s, call this from another screen (when the user has navigated away from the PDF rendering screen:
+(Optional) To manually delete `Bitmap`s, call this from another screen (when the user has navigated away from the PDF rendering screen
 ```
 PdfHelper.deleteBitmaps(
   cacheDir,